 Life Insurance with No Medical Questions Asked

-If you’ve been declined for coverage in the past, have multiple health conditions, or simply want an application that doesn’t require medical records, labs, or an exam, life insurance with no medical questions asked can be a practical way to put protection in place quickly.
-These policies are most often guaranteed issue whole life plans—meaning approval is typically based on age and state eligibility, not medical history.
-They’re designed for final expenses and burial costs, small debts, and immediate family needs.
+If you’ve been declined before, have multiple health conditions, take several medications, or simply want a straightforward application that avoids medical records, labs, and exams, life insurance with no medical questions asked can be a practical way to get coverage in place quickly.
+In most cases, “no medical questions” refers to guaranteed issue whole life insurance—coverage where approval is typically based on age and state eligibility, not medical history.
+These policies are usually designed to help with funeral and final expenses, small debts, and immediate family needs, especially when certainty matters more than maximum face amount.

-At Diversified Insurance Brokers, we help clients nationwide compare guaranteed issue options alongside simplified issue policies (few medical questions, no exam) and fully underwritten coverage (best pricing when health allows).
-The goal is simple: get you the most coverage for the lowest cost that you can realistically qualify for, without wasted time or surprise declines.
+At Diversified Insurance Brokers, we help clients nationwide compare true “no questions” guaranteed issue options alongside simplified issue policies (few questions, usually no exam) and fully underwritten coverage (best pricing when health allows).
+The goal is simple: help you get the most coverage for the lowest cost you can realistically qualify for, without wasted time or surprise declines.
+Many people assume “no questions” is the only path.
+Sometimes it is.
+But in other situations, a short simplified application may still be available and can sometimes provide immediate full benefits with better pricing.

-Use the calculator below to view real-time quotes.
+Use the quote tool below to view pricing.
 If you want the best value, compare guaranteed issue vs. simplified issue in the same session.

 Instant Quotes for Life Insurance With No Medical Questions